 Data-oriented research on collective behaviour requires the study of dynamic, multiscale and interdependent feedback processes.
 And, it must account for differences in the actions, traits, and states of individuals, and changing conditions in their physical and social environments.
 In order to cope with this complexity, a new approach is needed that transcends discipline boundaries.

 We aim to spearhead an integrated study of collective behaviour across a wide range of species, including humans.
 Our research is interdisciplinary in scope – combining biology, social psychology, behavioural economics, sociology, physics, and computer science – but united in a quantitative approach that involves extensive collection and sophisticated analysis of empirical data.
-It is built on new tools – including an Imaging Hanger for the design of virtual and reactive environments, and a space-borne animal tracking system (ICARUS) – enabling the study of collectives in unparalleled depth.
+It is built on new tools – including an Imaging Hangar for the design of virtual and reactive environments, and a space-borne animal tracking system (ICARUS) – enabling the study of collectives in unparalleled depth.